 Hear, Hear!
 A Guide To Training A Deaf Puppy by Barry Eaton

 Ideas for getting attention, teaching basic commands, help, and encouragement you’ll appreciate if you have taken on a deaf puppy!
 (This book is geared more toward training a puppy but still has good information if your dog is older.)

 Amazing Gracie by Dan Dye & Mark Beckloff

-This is the story of Gracie, a deaf and partially blind mostly white Great Dane with a delicate constitution and penchant for small miracles.
-In the middle of a bitter Kansas City winter, Dan would save the loneliest pup in the litter, Gracie.
+This is Gracie’s story, a deaf and partially blind, mostly white Great Dane with a delicate constitution and penchant for small miracles.
+Dan would save the loneliest pup in the litter, Gracie in the middle of a bitter Kansas City winter.
 And over the next ten years, Gracie would save Dan – helping him learn the meaning of happiness.
 Dan teaches himself how to cook (since Gracie has an anorexia-producing dislike for commercial dog food), and within three days is baking her the cookies that will transform their lives.
 If you like dogs, this is a good book.
 If you are privileged enough to live with a deaf dog, you will love it.

 The Pocket Dictionary Of Signing by Rod R. Butterworth, Mickey Flodin

 This book is the most complete pocket guide to basic American Sign Language.
 It’s small enough to carry with you.